-TO TAKE A QUICK LOOK AT WHAT IS ON THIS SITE: CLICK the PICTURE
+HEY!
+DON’T FORGET TO TAKE A QUICK LOOK AT WHAT IS ON THE WHOLE SITE:

 CHECK-RIDE SURVIVAL GUIDES and PILOT HANDBOOKS: These professional quality aircraft training and procedures "PILOT HANDBOOKs" are crammed with page after page of useful esoteric technical flight information and operational techniques.
 The "737NG Training Syllabus," specifically includes material written to be applicable to BOTH airline pilots and Flight Simulation.
 These pilot handbooks are intended to be a complete guide that includes virtually all the pertinent information that is needed for the professional airline pilot to enter the simulator prepared for their initial training and transition proficiency demonstrations.
 Highly recommended by hundreds of satisfied airline pilot users as well as experienced flight simmers.

 Captain Mike has also prepared three informative documents specifically aimed at the Flight Simulation pilot who wants to fly his "simulated" airliner just like the pros do.
 "Flying the Boeing 700 Series " deals with flying the "Boeing" way and "Sim-Flying the Airbus A300 Series" shows how to "do it the Airbus way".
 For those advanced Flight Simmers who just can't get enough detail and want to understand the really complicated stuff, The 400 page "737NG Training Syllabus" is a much more challenging document.
 These books are available in both COLOR COIL-BOUND, BLACK and WHITE COIL BOUND editions as well as downloadable PDF for your tablets and e-readers here.